KrisAirdancer/Golden_Ramen_Bowl/README.md

     - Add tags to posts
     - Add categories to posts
     - Insert images and align them left, right, or center
-- Admin page
+- Admin Login Page
-    - Post writing interface and schdeuling pages are hidden behind an admin login page
+    - Post writing interface and schdeuling pages are hidden behind this admin login page
 - Blog homepage displays a set number of posts and allows users to scroll through "pages" of posts.
     - Posts are ordered from newest (on first page) to oldest (on last page).
     - Start with 5 posts per page.
+- Posts are saved
+    - Posts should be saved to either a database or to local (XML, JSON, etc.)

 **Upgrades**